rayahazi/TypeScript-A-21-Morning/05 lesson/Class task.md

 ##### Class Program

-- Creates an array of 5 food objects with full data.
+- Create an array of 5 food objects with full data.
 - Send their data to the html file.

 #### index.html - HTML page